Fabian-Fynn/weather-widget/README.md

 Checkout the demo for a complete example.

+####Sass
+The styles are written in SCSS and have to be converted to CSS using following command:

+    sass --watch widget/weather.scss:widget/weather.css

 ###Use my asset server
 You can use my asset server to integrate the weather.js and weather.css files.